-3.0.1 If it is not possible, in the even of a crisis as defined in Article 1 of the Leiden University Regulations on Crisis Management Coordination, or other force majeure circumstances, such as
+3.0.1 If it is not possible, in the event of a crisis as defined in Article 1 of the Leiden University Regulations on Crisis Management Coordination, or other force majeure circumstances, such as coronavirus measures, to provide or take part in components as set out in the OER or the Prospectus, changes will be announced by the authorised body in due time, in any case in Brightspace; or

-7Code of Conduct on Language of Instruction.
+&lt;sup>7 Code of Conduct on Language of Instruction, Article 3.

-5 Guideline on Language Policy
+&lt;sup>5 Guideline on Language Policy

-9 The Accreditation Organisation of the Netherlands and Flanders.
+&lt;sup>9 The Accreditation Organisation of the Netherlands and Flanders.